 Document Title: KA34 Compliance Rules.

 Report Author(s): Peter Suter / Sue Meehan

 Lead Director: Peter Suter

 Contact Details: Peter.suter@lond-amb.nhs.uk

 Why is this coming to the Trust For governance purposes to report how performance

 Board? data is recorded and calculated.

-This paper has been previously Strategy Review and Planning Committee

-presented to: Senior Management Group
+This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group

-Quality Committee

-Audit Committee Clinical Quality Safety and Effectiveness Group

-Risk Compliance and Assurance Group

-☐ Nisk Compliance and Assurance Group

 Recommendation for the Trust Board: The Trust Board are asked to note the contents of this report.

-Executive Summary •

 This paper describes the rules on how the LAS captures, records and calculates performance information.
 It also includes information on how various systems are synchronised and other general issues associated with measurement of performance standards.
-The paper incorporate LAS compliance with the guidance issued by the DH Information Centre for the KA34 yearly return (version 11/12 final guidance) and the new clinical indicators.
-It also confirms that LAS reporting procedures conform with the additional operational clarification provided by the National Directors (Operations Group (NDOG) and also the detailed guidance agreed with the National Ambulance Information Group (NAIG) for the clinical indicators (incorporated into the clinical indicators guidance).
+The paper incorporates LAS compliance with the guidance issued by the DH Information Centre for the KA34 yearly return (version 11/12 final guidance) and the new clinical indicators.
+It also confirms that LAS reporting procedures conform with the additional operational clarification provided by the National Directors of Operations Group (NDOG) and also the detailed guidance agreed with the National Ambulance Information Group (NAIG) for the clinical indicators (incorporated into the clinical indicators guidance).
 There are five appendices to this paper:

-Appendix1: Glossary of Terms
+- Appendix1: Glossary of Terms

-Appendix 2: Technical specifica tions
+- Appendix 2: Technical specifications

-Appendix 3: KA34 Guidance 11 /12
+- Appendix 3: KA34 Guidance 11/12

-Appendix 4: NDOG Operational Clarification
+- Appendix 4: NDOG Operational Clarification

-Appendix 5: MPS matrix
+- Appendix 5: MPS matrix

 The basis of the document remains the same as in previous years.

-Key issues for the Trust Board To note the compliance statement at section 2 for the year 10/11.
+To note the compliance statement at section 2 for the year 10/11.
 To note how the data is recorded and calculated.

-Attachments None.